Applying for a Student Loan

 How to Apply for a Federal Direct or Parent Plus Direct Loan

-1. Complete and submit a Request For Unsubsidized Loan Dependent Status Review.
+1. Complete and submit a Request For Unsubsidized Loan Dependent Status Review (PDF).

 How Am I Notified?

 The Financial Aid Office at Brookdale will notify you by email when your loan has been awarded.
 Awards are determined on an ongoing basis and completed after your financial aid record is complete.
-To be complete you must respond to all requests for additional information and completed the loan process.
+To be completed you must respond to all requests for additional information and complete the loan process.

 Please notify the Financial Aid Office if you change your mind and decide not to participate in the Direct Loan Program.
 You can cancel your loan up to 30 days after your loan is applied to your student account.